 #Component Seven: Voice

-Components one to six have been about what you want to say, so now we come to how you say it.
+Components one to six have been about what you want to say, so now we understand how you say it.

 Your brand voice is the thing that brings the personality of your business to life.

 One way to think about your voice is to liken it to a celebrity.
-Are you casual and funny like Jamie Oliver, for example, or professional and passionate like James Martin?
+Are you casual and funny like Jamie Oliver, or professional and passionate like James Martin?

-Craft a voice with your inspirational personality in mind and consistently use it in your brand materials so your customers can start to emotionally connect with your brand.
+Craft a voice with your inspirational personality in mind and consistently use it in your brand materials so your customers can start to connect with your brand emotionally.

 #Component Eight: Strapline

-Your strapline can make people laugh, elicit emotion from them, or just describe your business – it depends on your brand personality after all.
+Your strapline can make people laugh, elicit emotion from them, or just describe your business – it depends on your brand personality.
 Just make sure it is simple, short and memorable.

 #Component Nine: The Elevator Pitch